Grezewave/InVesTRv3/README.md

 ## How to run
 An easy way to test the application is running service/src/run.ipynb.
 This notebook explains step by step how to configure and test the application, and how it works.

-The notebook service/src/sample.ipynb contains a sample application to test without Google Sheets API, using only your Gemini API Key.
+The notebook service/src/sample.ipynb contains a sample application to test without Google Sheets API, using only your Gemini API Key and fictional data.

 ## Service sample